BND Hamburger Icon

 • Communication: When managers make a decision, they must share it with the rest of the team and other stakeholders.
 Critical thinkers demonstrate excellent communication skills and can provide supporting arguments and evidence that substantiate the decision to ensure the entire team is on the same page.

-What are the benefits of critical thinking in the workplace?
+What are the benefits of critical thinking in business?

-Many workplaces operate at a frantic tempo that reinforces hasty thinking and rushed business decisions, resulting in costly mistakes and blunders.
-When employees are trained in critical thinking, they learn to slow the pace and gather crucial information before making decisions.
+Many businesses operate at a frantic tempo that reinforces hasty thinking and rushed business decisions, resulting in costly mistakes and blunders.
+When employees are trained in critical thinking, they learn to slow the pace and gather crucial information before making decisions that might impact the organization.

-Along with reducing costly errors, critical thinking in the workplace brings the following benefits:
+Along with reducing costly errors, critical thinking in business brings the following benefits:

 • Critical thinking improves communication.
 When employees think more clearly and aren’t swayed by emotion, they communicate better.
 “If you can think more clearly and better articulate your positions, you can better engage in discussions and make a much more meaningful contribution in your job,” said David Welton, managing partner at Grove Critical Thinking.